nacekoprivec/anomaly-detection/README.md

 | `-f` | `--file` | If this flag is used the program will read data from file specified in config file instead of kafka stream|
 | `-fk` | `--filekafka` | If this flag is used the program will read data from file specified in config file and then from kafka stream|

+In order to interact with kafka separately from the anomaly detection module e.g. to check messages in a specific topic, scripts from the kafka installation can be run with appropriate flags.
+For example to view messages in topic 'test' (on windows):
+`.\bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic test --from-beginning`

 ## Architecture
 The anomaly detection program consists of three main types of components:
 1. Consumer component